 Program information is available in the Major Planning and Elective Guide and at Sustainability Studies.
-The major planning and electives form is used to plan diverse electives within and among four concentration areas for the sustainability degree: Environmental Sciences, Technology/Engineering, Business, and Social Sciences/Humanities.
+The major planning and electives form is used to plan diverse concentration courses among four concentration areas for the sustainability degree: Environmental Sciences, Technology/Engineering, Business, and Social Sciences/Humanities.
 Please contact Sustainability Education Program for more information on any question.
 Over 50 job descriptions: University Sustainability Professionals.

 Undergraduate Minor in Sustainability

 Florida Tech’s Minor in Sustainability is available to undergraduates from any College - Science, Business, Engineering, Aviation, and Psychology/Liberal Arts.
 Since 2010, students from over 15 majors from all five colleges have completed this program.
 For students entering Florida Tech before Fall 2014, the minor consists of 6 courses (2 required, 4 elective) that total 18 credits.
 Students entering in Fall 2014 or after take an additional 1 credit course (19 credits total), Sustainability Project Design.
-With planning, many students can integrate most courses into their sustainability education curriculum.
-Two courses are required for the minor, both are also fundamental to the sustainability degree major program:
+With planning, many students can use most of their minor courses as electives for their major.
+The required courses for the minor, below, are also fundamental to the sustainability major degree program:

-Applied Sustainability (ISC 4000, 3 credits) Taken during the spring semester of the junior or senior year, students synthesize and apply what they have learned in ISC 1500, eligible electives (see below), and ISC 4000 classwork to create hands-on sustainability products in their areas of interest.
+Applied Sustainability (ISC 4000, 3 credits) Taken during the spring semester of the junior or senior year, students synthesize and apply what they have learned in other ISC courses and eligible electives (see below) to create hands-on sustainability products in their areas of interest.
 The class can also be taken by students not in the sustainability degree program or the minor.
 Prerequisites: ISC 1500, ISC 3999.
 ISC 4000 syllabus.

 Electives for the Sustainability Minor (12 credits) For the remaining 4 electives, students take 1 course within each of these 4 topic areas: Environmental Sciences, Business, Technology, and Social Sciences/Humanities.
 FIT has over 80 eligible courses among the 4 sustainability education topic areas that can be viewed here: Minor Electives List.